 Both types of finishes can be distressed or glazed as well.

-Lacquer is the industry standard finish for kitchen cabinets.
-Lacquer and conversion varnishes are the only type of finishes that were designed specifically for kitchen cabinets.
-It is extremely durable, moisture, heat and chemically resistant to withstand all the abuse it will be subject to in a kitchen.
+Polyurethane is the new top of the line finish for kitchen cabinets.
+It is extremely durable including moisture, light, heat and chemical resistant to withstand all the abuse it will be subject to in a kitchen.

 What colors can I choose?